How do I recover deleted text messages on Android?

 Accidentally deleted messages on your Samsung handset?
 While going through SMS deletion on android and deleted a new one without reading?
 The fact is that recover something deletion from the SD card inside of your android is possible, but for android device recovery, it was really hard to recover deleted text messages from an Android phone.
 But now, it’s not so difficult with an Android SMS Recovery tool coming out.

 With Dr.Fone for Android you can undelete deleted text messages on your Android phone, such as Samsung, HTC, Motorola, etc., in a few clicks.

-To perform text messages recovery on android, free download the trial version from the link below.
-The free version allows you to san your android phone for deleted sms, contacts, as well as videos, photos and music on the android SD card.
-For retrieving the deleted texts, you need to get the registried version.
+To perform text messages recovery on Android, free download the trial version from the link below.
+The free version allows you to scan your Android phone for deleted SMS, contacts, as well as videos, photos and music on the android SD card.
+For retrieving the deleted texts, you need to get the registered version.
 But don’t worry about the price $45.95, you can get a discount of 30% off with only $34.97 on our website.

 Note: First of all, you should check whether your Android model and Android OS are supported by Dr.Fone for Android.
 Currently it only supports recovering SMS from Samsung Android phone’s internal memory.
 Anyway, you can get a trial version and try to scan your Android phone to have a try.

 - Windows version: Windows 8.1(64bits)/8 (64&32 bits)/7 (64&32 bits)/Vista (64&32 bits)/XP (32 bit)